• Skip to primary navigation

 Let's Talk Ingredients

-This Fennel and Mandarin Salad is made up of two ingredients; its magic lies with the zingy citrus vinaigrette.
+This Fennel and Mandarin Salad is made up of two ingredients and some blanched almonds; its magic lies with the zingy citrus vinaigrette.

 Fennel - forms the base of this salad, full of crunch and mild anise/licorice flavour.
 We save the fronds to add to the salad for a pop of bright green colour.